jessicathaxton/myMode/README.txt

 --- ADMIN ---
 	Go to the admin portal, manage.php.
-	Sign in with a user who has admin priviledges (currently granted through PHPmyAdmin).
+	Sign in with a user who has admin priviledges (currently granted through PHPmyAdmin, though I want to add a 'role selection' feature in the admin console).
 	Once signed in, you can view a variety of logs, change user passwords, and a few other things.

 CREDITS